Port au Prince (1790 ship): Career

 R. Bent & Co. acquired Port au Prince in 1800.
 Robert Bent had previously owned the slave ship Ellis, which the French Navy had captured in 1793.
-Port au Princes captain was Charles Kneal (or Kneale), who received a letter of marque on 7 June 1800.
+Port au Prince's captain was Charles Kneal (or Kneale), who received a letter of marque on 7 June 1800.
 Her trade again became Liverpool—Africa.

+2nd voyage transporting enslaved people (1800–1801)

 Kneale sailed from Liverpool on 7 July 1800, bound for Bight of Biafra.
+In 1800, 133 vessels sailed from English ports to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

-He gathered his slaves at Bonny Island and Gulf of Guinea islands, and delivered them to Kingston, Jamaica.
-She arrived 12 February 1801 and landed 383 slaves, having embarked 426, for a loss rate of 10.1%.
+Port au Prince acquired captives at Bonny Island and Gulf of Guinea islands, and delivered them to Kingston, Jamaica.
+She arrived 12 February 1801 and landed 383 captives.
 She had sailed with a crew of 65 and had 50 men when she arrived at Kingston.
 Six men had died on the voyage.
 Port au Prince arrived back at Liverpool on 22 July.

+3rd voyage transporting enslaved people (1802)

 The next year Captain William Blackie replaced Kneal.
 Because the Peace of Amiens had ended the French Revolutionary Wars, he did not apply for a letter of marque.
-He sailed Port au Prince on 28 March 1802 from London to West Central Africa and St Helena.
-He delivered the slaves he had gathered at Cabinda to Saint Croix in the Danish West Indies.
-He arrived there on 21 October.
-He had embarked 423 slaves and landed 380, for a loss rate of 10.2%.
+He sailed Port au Prince on 28 March 1802, from London to West Central Africa and St Helena.
+In 1802, 155 vessels sailed from English ports to acquire and transport enslaved people; 30 of these vessels sailed from London.

+Port au Prince acquired captives at Cabinda.
+She arrived at Saint Croix in the Danish West Indies on 21 October.
+There she landed 380 captives.
 At some point Captain James Hall replaced Blackie.
 She arrived back at London on 3 March 1802.

+At the time Saint Croix was a Danish colony.
+In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
+This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
+One measure that it took was to open the trade to foreign vessels.

+4th voyage transporting enslaved people (1803–1804)

 In 1803 Port au Prince's trade changed to London−Africa.
 The Napoleonic Wars had commenced and her new captain, Andrew Lawson, received a letter of marque on 25 July 1803.
 He sailed her to the Bight of Biafra and Gulf of Guinea islands, leaving London on 7 July 1803.
+In 1803, 99 vessels sailed from English ports to acquire and transport enslaved people; 15 of these vessels sailed from London.

-He gathered his slaves at Bonny, and delivered them to Kingston, Jamaica on 15 April 1804.
-He had embarked 433 slaves and landed 389, for a loss rate of 10.2%.
+Port au Prince acquired captives at Bonny, and delivered 389 captives to Kingston, Jamaica on 15 April 1804.
 She sailed from Kingston on 12 June and arrived back at London on 14 August.